 I’ve read lots of threads on car forums that basically start with people asking “what polish should I use?”
 I couldn’t help but think, how do I best avoid using a harsh car polish all together?

-I think it's time for a completely different discussion about car polishing.
+I think it’s time for a different discussion about car polishing.
 What I strive to achieve is the highest level of paint perfection without altering the structure of the vehicle’s paint.
 Once I get there, I use proper tools and techniques to keep my paint looking perfect.

 When I have a car paint problem, I want to be able to fix it without removing excessive clearcoat that’s needed to maintain a deep-looking finish.
-I'm a huge advocate of spot treatment.
+I’m a huge advocate of spot treatment.
 I rarely take an abrasive polishing compound to an entire body panel, or worse, the whole car.
 It simply isn’t necessary.

-I have the distinct feeling from reading many forum threads that people are buying step 1-2-3 products and using all of them because that's what they feel is necessary to achieve the best results.
+I have the feeling that people are buying step 1-2-3 products and using all of them, because they think it’s necessary to achieve the best results.
 In no way is this use of paint polish appropriate car care.

 RULE 1: Do less damage than the damage that already exists.

 My experience shows me that 95% of paint issues can be resolved with a very fine polish, the right tools and the right technique.
-So, why is it that so many people are willing to reach for a harsh compound as the first step... when it should be the last resort?
+So, why is it that so many people are willing to reach for a harsh compound as the first step… when it should be the last resort?

 Very fine car polishes, often called pre-wax cleaners, can maintain gloss without the scouring that thins your car’s paint.
 The polishing (gloss enhancing) action is a combination of chemical cleaners that remove embedded dirt and a super gentle polishes that maintains the gloss.
 The polishing material is about the consistency of talcum powder.

 RULE 2: Don’t remove more clear topcoat than necessary.
 You may need it some day!